Our Treatment Philosophy

-Each of these underlying disorders require a different form of specialized treatment.
-Castlewood offers a team of specialists, each with different skills, including therapists who have sub-specialties in each of these disciplines.
+Castlewood offers a team of specialists, each with different skills, including therapists who have sub-specialties.
 Most importantly, we have dietitians who listen to the client and work with each individual’s unique metabolic requirements.
 Castlewood has therapists that specialize in Cognitive Behavioral Therapy, Attachment Based Psychotherapy, Exposure and Response Prevention, Dialectical Behavioral Therapy, EMDR, Internal Family Systems Therapy, Schema Therapy, Expressive Therapies, Art Therapy, Dance/Movement Therapy, and Psychodrama.
-Our mission is not merely to churn out weight-restored clients who look healthy to others, but whose internal wounds, if un-addressed, will readily result in relapse.
+Our mission is not merely to churn out weight-restored clients who look healthy to others, but whose internal wounds are identified and addressed.
 Experience has taught us that the full measure of health rests on more than a temporary absence of symptoms.
 We are entirely focused on ensuring a complete and enduring state of wholeness, following whatever path is most appropriate for you.

 At Castlewood, our registered dietitians do more than just prescribe meal plans and supplements.
 It is our goal to provide education, support, and nurturing guidance as our patients let go of their eating disorder behaviors and distorted thoughts regarding food and weight.
 Our menus are based on the average nutritional needs of our clientele.
 Patients are plated at 50%, 75%, or 100% of their daily needs at each meal.
 Upon admission, our clients tend to be very disconnected from their bodies and have little information about their internal cues of hunger, satiety, or even thirst.
 By practicing mindful eating, many of our clients are able to begin recognizing these intuitive cues again.
 The weight restoration process needs to be completed before beginning to practice this new method of eating.